 "If you're driving down the road and see a turtle sitting on a fence post, don't be too impressed.
-That turtle didn't get there by itself."

 WELCOME ABOARD JETPIEDMONT!